alecthibodeau/nona-ai/README.md

 ### The user experience

 I want the Nona AI interface to feel easy to use.
-As with all my projects digital accessibility is of the highest importance: Nona AI has semantic HTML tags, tabbable elements, mobile-first responsiveness and AAA color contrast for all text.
+As with all my projects digital accessibility is of the highest importance: Nona AI has semantic HTML tags, tabbable elements, responsive web design and accessible color contrast (AAA for all text).

 I've added other features to keep the user engaged and in control&hellip;
   - The text input expands vertically as needed to fit the user's prompt